KISK

 KISK is an FM radio station broadcasting a hot adult contemporary format.
 KISK broadcasts on a frequency of 104.9 Megahertz and is located in Cal-Nev-Ari, Nevada.
 The broadcasting tower is located on Spirit Mountain.

 Translators

 FM translators are located in Bullhead City, Arizona, Riviera, Arizona, Kingman, Arizona, Calnevair, Nevada and Peach Springs, Arizona.

-Translators

 History

 The station was issued the call sign KVYL on August 13, 2007; on February 15, 2008, it changed to KVAL.
 The station signed on in 2008 with a hot adult contemporary format.
 It became KISK on May 29, 2015.